 Central defender Saad Samir, one of their top formers this season, gave Ahly the lead against Sharqeya on the stroke of halftime after heading home a corner from Abdallah El-Said.

 However, Ahly failed to kill off the match and were punished with nine minutes remaining when substitute Fady Farid headed into the bottom corner following an angled free kick.

 The draw will do coach Hossam El-Badry no favours after he was heavily criticised by Ahly's faithful for saying he had received two offers from unnamed clubs in the United Arab Emirates and North Africa.

 Although El-Badry and Ahly chairman Mahmoud Taher played down speculation that the 57-year-old could leave the club in the summer, rumours continue to swirl over his fate.

-Despite the latest draw, Ahly are unlikely to face a serious challenge from Maqassa for the title, which they are hoping to win for the ninth time in 10 seasons.
+Despite the latest draw, Ahly are unlikely to face a serious challenge from Maqassa for the title, which they are hoping to win for the 10th time in 11 seasons.